 The "Unsigned" Trap: A New Legal Loophole That Could Void Your NY LLC Agreement

-A recent case (Wythe Berry LLC v.
-Goldman) found that if the LLC entity does not sign the operating agreement, it may not be bound to its arbitration clause.
-The LLC entity may be treated separately from the actual members.
+In the recent case of *Wythe Berry LLC v.
+Goldman*, a New York court delivered a wake-up call to business owners.
+The court found that if an LLC entity itself does not sign the operating agreement, it may not be bound by its own arbitration clause.
+Under this case, the LLC entity may be treated separately from the actual members.

-The fix to this rule is simple: ensure the signature page has a line for the "Company" to sign, not just the members.
+The fix is simple: ensure the signature page has a line for the "Company" to sign, not just the members.
 This prevents situations where a member sues the company, and the company can't use the arbitration clause because it "never signed" the agreement.

 Disclaimer: This guide is for informational purposes only and does not constitute legal advice.